Ferdinand Porsche: Military vehicles

 Full-scale production of the Type 82 Kübelwagen started in February 1940, as soon as the VW factories had become operational.
 When Volkswagen production ceased by the end of the war, 50,435 Kübelwagen vehicles were produced, and the vehicle proved surprisingly capable, adaptable, and durable.
 The Kübelwagen became a ubiquitous military implement and had a similar impact on the German army as did the jeep for the Americans.

 The Volkswagen Schwimmwagen used the engine and mechanicals of the VW Type 86 four-wheel drive prototype of the Kübelwagen.
 Schwimmwagens were produced by the Volkswagen factory at Fallersleben (Stadt des KdF-Wagens) and Porsche's facilities in Stuttgart.
 15,584 Type 166 Schwimmwagen were produced from 1941 through 1944, which makes it the most-produced amphibious car in history.

 By the end of World War II, Volkswagen had built a total of 66,285 vehicles, of which 630 were for civilian use, which the Nazi elite appropriated.
 None of the 336,000 German citizens who completed their full down payment received a car.
 Their combined savings of over 380 million Reichsmark went to the war effort.
 In 1961, some deposit holders received a partial credit towards purchasing a new Volkswagen.

-Shortly after the beginning of the war on 1 September 1939, Ferdinand Porsche was appointed chairman of the :de:Panzerkommission, an advisory group of engineers and industrialists created by Adolf Hitler.
+Shortly after the beginning of the war on 1 September 1939, Ferdinand Porsche was appointed chairman of the Panzerkommission, an advisory group of engineers and industrialists created by Adolf Hitler.
 He was removed in 1943 after his tank designs were widely considered a failure.